rakeshvar/penrose_diffusion/README.md

 # Penrose Diffusion

-**Learning to generate aperiodic Penrose tilings (and hexagonal tiling) using class-conditional diffusion models.**

-This is a geometric **Denoising Diffusion Probabilistic Model (DDPM/DDIM)** that generates:
+This is a **Denoising Diffusion Probabilistic Model (DDPM/DDIM)** that learns to generate tilings to form different shapes.

-- Aperiodic Penrose P3 tilings with *5-fold symmetry*
+Tiling are of two types:

 - Periodic Hexagonal tilings with *6-fold symmetry*

-The tiles form an overall shape dictated by semantic class labels.
+- Aperiodic Penrose P3 Rhombus tilings with *5-fold symmetry*

 ## Data
 ### Base Data